 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
 The School operates three funds, a General Fund; a Special Revenue Fund; and a Capital Projects Fund.
-For reporting purposes, the General Fund and Capital Projects Fund are major funds of the School.
+For reporting purposes, the General Fund is a major fund of the School.
 Data from the other governmental funds are combined into a single aggregate presentation.

-The School adopts an annual budget for its governmental funds.
+The School adopts annual budgets for its governmental funds.
 A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.